asidiehl/night-city-lore/factions/README.md

 # Factions

-The factions of Night City are broken down into two categories: megacorporations and gangs
+The factions of Night City are broken down into three categories: megacorporations, gangs, and nomad families.

 ## Megacorporations